 Thank you for your interest in Catholic University’s summer abroad law programs!

 For over twenty-five years, Catholic University’s Columbus School of Law has offered law students from Catholic University and around the world the opportunity to enrich their academic study and preparation for professional life by offering summer legal study abroad.
-In Summer 2015, we are pleased and proud to offer once again our flagship program the International Business and Trade Summer Law Program in Cracow, Poland, with optional externships at international law firms.
-The Law School's International Human Rights Summer Law Program in Rome, Italy will be offered in Summer 2016.
+In Summer 2019, we are pleased and proud to offer our International Business and Trade Summer Law Program in Cracow, Poland, with optional externships at international law firms.
+The Law School's International Human Rights Summer Law Program in Rome, Italy, will be offered again in 2020.

 To receive information on the Law School’s 2019 Summer Abroad Programs, join our mailing list now by providing us with your contact information.
 Anyone who would like additional information about the International Human Rights Summer Law Program in Rome may contact the Program Director, Prof. Lucia Silecchia, at email@example.com.

 Catholic University’s joint venture with the Jagiellonian University in Cracow has provided students with intensive training in the global aspects of modern trade, comparative perspectives on regulated industries and antitrust laws in the U.S. and the EU, international business transactions, and other substantive areas of law.
 As the nations of our world become more connected and interdependent, and today’s lawyers are increasingly called upon to demonstrate competency in the laws of more than one country, our goal is to provide students with the knowledge and skills for global practice.

 Poland is an ideal site for our program in international business and trade, as the nation has undergone numerous transitions to one of the most dynamic economies in the European Union, attracting investment from Germany, China, the United States and many other countries.
 Foreign investment has driven down labor costs, raised productivity, and contributed to the transformation of Poland into a successful market economy.